zhaoluojia/cs5500_group_project/README.md

 Contains an ExerciseManagerApplication.java file that main method to execute our program.

 #### model
-Our Models.
 Contains User/Exercise/Goal objects, and CaloriesGoal/DurationGoal that extend Goal.

 #### controller
 Class UserController contains methods to interact with the frontend to do the CRUD operations.
 Methods will be called by the frontend program.